Etiquette

 The basic rules to behaving politely in Thailand are easy to find and also easy to pick up on through observation once you are in the country.
 Remove your shoes before entering a house or temple.
 Dress modestly.
 Never say anything critical regarding the monarchy or Buddhism.
 Don’t touch people on the head.
 Sounds pretty easy, right?
 There are other conventions followed in Thailand that are not so highly advertised or obvious even to the seasoned observer.

-Let’s say that you are100602k1.jpg in Thailand and decide to hitchhike around the country.
+Let’s say that you are in Thailand and decide to hitchhike around the country.
 First off, this is a very uncommon practice in Thailand.
 Second, even if hitchhiking were commonplace in Thailand, if you were to go to the side of the road and stand with your thumb sticking up in the standard hitchhiker’s stance, no one would pick you up.
 Why?
 Because sticking your thumb up at someone is a way to show that you are angry with him or her.
 The correct way to beckon someone towards you, be it a waitress, friend or passing car, is to extend your arm and hand outwards with your palm facing downwards and flutter your fingers in a ‘come-hither’ action.
 On a side note, locking pinky fingers together with another person is a gesture of friendship and apology.

 Another don’t in Thailand is to show public affection, particularly between opposite sexes.
-Although Thais in general tend to accept whatever sexuality a person chooses to express, women and men kissing, holding hands or putting arms around each other in100602k2.jpg public is frowned upon.
+Although Thais in general tend to accept whatever sexuality a person chooses to express, women and men kissing, holding hands or putting arms around each other in public is frowned upon.
 It is entirely common, however, to see friends of the same sex, be it male or female, holding hands or locking arms around each other’s shoulders as they take a stroll.
 Dating rituals in Thailand have innocent qualities to them also.

 Passing things with your left hand is another no-no. This is due to the fact that the left hand is used for matters of personal hygiene in a country where bowls of water are found in bathrooms, not toilet paper.
 Waving one’s hands around while speaking, speaking with arms crossed or pointing at someone with one finger are also considered to be aggressive and therefore rude gestures.